National death data

 - apply strict protocols to ensure the confidentiality of the information

-- undertake the research using de-identified data (where possible).
+- use de-identified data for their research (where possible).

 Family history research

-If you are researching your family tree (or a genealogist) and the event took place outside Queensland, contact the interstate or overseas registering authority.
+If you are researching your family tree (or if you are a genealogist) and the event took place outside Queensland, contact the interstate or overseas registering authority.

 If the event took place in Queensland, search our historical records online for free.